-In accordance with the Public Sector Internal Audit Standards there is a requirement that Internal audit establish a risk-based audit plan to determine the resourcing of the internal audit service, consistent with the organisation's goals.
+In accordance with the Public Sector Internal Audit Standards there is a requirement that internal audit establish a risk-based audit plan to determine the resourcing of the internal audit service, consistent with the organisation's goals.

-Based on conversations with key stakeholders, review of key corporate documents and our understanding of the organisation, the Southern Internal Audit Partnership have developed an annual audit plan for 2022/23.
+Based on conversations with key stakeholders, review of risk registers, key corporate documents and our understanding of the organisation, the Southern Internal Audit Partnership have developed an annual audit plan for the coming year.